artcom/artcom.github.io/_drafts/quuppa.md

 ![Focusing locator](https://artcom.github.io/images/2017-09-27-quuppa/focusing.jpg)

 ### Beacon
 Besides mobiles devices, several types of BLE beacons can be located as well.
-Quuppa provides their own beacons which can be configured in many details like advertising rate, sleep cycles, ID etc. The batteries are not changeable, but Quuppa claims a battery lifetime of many years, dependend on the configuration.
+Quuppa provides their own beacons which can be configured in many details like advertising rate, sleep cycles, ID etc. The batteries are not replaceable, but Quuppa claims a battery lifetime of many years, dependend on the configuration.

 ### Site Planner
 The Quuppa Site Planner is the central planning and deployment tool.
 It is used for planning the distribution of the locators, for identifying the locators on location, for determining their mounting position and finally for deployment of the final project.
-It's a Java Swing Application which feels a little oldschool, but it just runs on every operating system we tried and is stable and pretty ergonomic.
+It is a Java Swing Application which feels a little oldschool, but it runs on every operating system we tried and is stable and pretty ergonomic.

 ![Moving beacons](https://artcom.github.io/images/2017-09-27-quuppa/siteplanner.jpg)

 ### Data Player
-Java tool to play back the recorded positioning data or to show a live stream from the QPE.
+Java application to play back the recorded positioning data or to show a live stream from QPE.

 ## Deployment
 For deployment, a precise site plan is essential.
-A laser-meter should be used to determine or verify all dimensions.
+A laser-meter is mandatory to determine or verify all important dimensions.
-The distribution of the locators can be planned beforehand in the site-planner which provides an estimate of the locator range as heatmap and gives a good starting point.
+The distribution of the locators can be planned beforehand in the site-planne.
+It provides an estimate of the locator range as heatmap and gives a good starting point.
 If there are dedicated areas where location quality is crucial, this should be considered when planning the site.
 We experienced that locator distances between 6 and 10 meters are convenient for a good coverage.

 The most time consuming step during deployment is the mounting of the locators and the determination of their exact position and orientation.
-The determination of the orientation (called "focusing") is done by aiming with the focusing locator towards each locator from two or more known positions in the site-plan.
+The determination of the orientation (called "focusing") is done by aiming the focusing locator towards each locator from two or more known positions in the site-plan.
 After at least two measurements per locator, the site-planner gives feedback about the quality of the measurements by comparing the angle of the focusing locator based on the individual measurements.
-It needs some experience to find the right points and distances for the focusing.
-This step is essential for the quality of the positioning and should be done properly.
+It needs some experience to find the optimal points and distances for the focusing step.
+This is essential for the quality of the positioning and should be done properly.

 # Indoor location technologies
-This gives a rough overview over different technologies for indoor location determination.
+Finally, here is a rough overview over different technologies for indoor location determination.
 Most system can be categorized into the following groups.
 Some combine the listed approaches.

 ## Angle based